-On May 17, 2016, Fulgent LLC entered into the Investor's Rights Agreement with Xi Long, which we will assume upon completion of the Reorganization.
-Following our assumption of the agreement, Xi Long will be entitled to rights with respect to the registration of the shares of our common stock that it will acquire upon completion of the Reorganization.
+On May 17, 2016, Fulgent LLC entered into the Investor's Rights Agreement with Xi Long, which we will assume in connection with the Reorganization.
+Following our assumption of the agreement, Xi Long will be entitled to rights with respect to the registration of the shares of our common stock that it holds following this offering.
 For a description of these registration rights, see "Description of Capital Stock-Registration Rights."
-In addition, the Investor's Rights Agreement provides that, as long as Xi Long
+In addition, the Investor's Rights Agreement provides that, as long as Xi Long holds 10,000,000 units of Fulgent